 Third Plastic Surgeon

 Consultation: This place was nice.
 There isn’t really much to say.
 The staff was nice.
-There was a lot of awkward silences with me and the patient care coordinator, maybe it was me who was so awkward.
+There were a lot of awkward silences between me and the patient care coordinator, maybe it was me who was so awkward.
 Who knows!
 I ate a lot of their chocolates that they had on the lobby table since the doctor was running about 20 minutes late… Ugh.